ShivarajPatilaa/sales_analysis_sql/README.md

   - Total transaction amount
   - Branch codes

----

-## Contributors

-- Include a list of contributors or authors of the project, if applicable.

-## License

-- Specify the licensing terms for the project.
-If the dataset used has specific licensing terms, include them here.

----

 This README file provides an extensive overview of the SQL project, its components, and the insights derived from the analysis of the "Sales_walmart" dataset.
 Users can refer to the individual sections for detailed information on each aspect of the analysis.